awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets_strategies.md

 ## Single user rotation strategy<a name="rotating-secrets-one-user-one-password"></a>

 The single user strategy updates credentials for one user in one secret\.
-See [Tutorial: Rotate a secret for an AWS database](tutorials_db-rotate.md)\.

 This is the simplest rotation strategy, and it is appropriate for most use cases\.
 You can use single\-user rotation for:
 + Accessing databases\.
 Database connections are not dropped when a secret rotates, and new connections after rotation use the new credentials\.